TL;DR

 git-steer represents a shift in how we think about developer tooling:

 Your local machine becomes what it should be: a thin client for orchestrating work, not a warehouse for storing code.
+And now, with the interactive dashboard, you get real-time visibility into the security posture of your entire GitHub organization without leaving a browser tab.

 Repository: github.com/ry-ops/git-steer